 Independent living services should be provided according to the developmental needs and differing stages of independence of the youth.
 Services should not be seen as a single event but rather as a series of activities designed over time to support the youth in attaining a level of self-sufficiency that allows for a productive adult life.

-The transition plan is initiated beginning at age seventeen (17) by the Independent Living Coordinator (ILC) and SSW and is incorporated into the case planning conferences and while the youth remains in out of home care (OOHC).
-This plan is designed to be personalized and youth driven, should be detailed as the youth desires and should include information regarding:
+The formal transition plan meeting is initiated beginning at age seventeen (17) by the ILS for youth who remain in out of home care (OOHC).
+The meeting may be incorporated into the case planning conference.
+This plan is designed to be personalized and youth driven, should be as detailed as the youth desires and should include information regarding:

 - Specific options for housing;